-Donated tissue is sent to the VA Biorepository storage facility in Tucson, Arizona for analysis and storage.
+Donated tissue is sent to a VA-approved biorepository storage facility for analysis and storage.
 Researchers from around the country may request tissue samples to conduct approved research.
 Tissue requests from investigators are reviewed by an established review process approved by the VA Central Office (VACO) in Washington, D.C.

 How will my confidentiality be protected?

 The Veterans Health Administration complies with the requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996 and its privacy regulations and all other applicable laws that protect your privacy.
 We will protect your information according to these laws.

 I am in favor of contributing to medical research, but I'm not sure of my religion's position on organ donations.
 What should I do?

 If this is of concern to you, you should consult with your religious leader.
 Many religions, but not all, have eliminated opposition to organ donations.